-BERLIN (AP) -- A senior German official has warned that Google may have such a dominant market position that a breakup of the company "must be seriously considered."
+BERLIN (AP) -- Germany's economy minister says Google may have such a dominant market position that a breakup of the company "must be seriously considered."